mrdotan/apicv10/instructions/Lab9/index.md

 Using StepZen's CLI you can generate your GraphQL schema and resolvers for any backend data source (REST, Databases, GraphQL, Web3) with a few commands.

-In this tutorial, you will explore the following key capabilities:
+In this tutorial, you will do the following activities:

--   Create a GraphQL Proxy API
+-   Sign-up for a free account in StepZen

--   Learn about GraphQL introspection and Schema Editor
+-   Create GraphQL API for a REST backend

--   Test APIs by using the built-in GraphQL editor
+-   Deploy GraphQL API in StepZen

--   Review API Assembly Policies for the cost end point
+-   Test the GraphQL API

 APIC Dev Jam Series
 =======================================================================================================================================================================================================================================================================================================